 Yukon © Judith Duk

-The territory of the Yukon, Canada's 'True North', is wintry, wild and wonderful: a spectacular wilderness consisting of comprehensive national and territorial parks filled with stunning landscapes and rare wildlife, like the 120,000-strong Porcupine Caribou herd that is protected in the Vuntut and Ivvavik National Parks.
-Black and grizzly bears, Dall sheep, moose, wolves and musk oxen are some of the other creatures spotted regularly all over the territory.
+The territory of the Yukon is wintry, wild, and wonderful.
+Canada's True North is a spectacular wilderness of comprehensive national and territorial parks filled with stunning landscapes and rare wildlife, like the 120,000-strong Porcupine Caribou herd that is protected in the Vuntut and Ivvavik National Parks.
+Black and grizzly bears, Dall sheep, moose, wolves, and musk oxen are some of the other creatures spotted regularly all over the territory.

-The Yukon also has its own natural magical light show in winter: undulating ribbons of pale-green, pink and blue lights dance in the night sky as the Aurora Borealis phenomenon delights watchers.
-The province also boasts Canada's highest mountain, the majestic Mount Logan peak in Kluane Park, set in a sea of ice.
+The Yukon also has its own natural magical light show in winter: undulating ribbons of pale-green, pink, and blue lights dance in the night sky as the Aurora Borealis phenomenon delights watchers below.
+The province also boasts Canada's highest mountain set in a sea of ice: the majestic Mount Logan peak in Kluane Park.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.